bredele/cement/Readme.md

   Mixed cement with HTML and JavaScript to obtain a flexible and insanely fast live binding.

   Cement is an automatic way of updating your HTML whenever the underlying data changes.
-It works on all major browsers (IE8 included) and is incredibly easy to learn.
-It's the soft glue that hardens your applications.
+It uses **[supplant](http://github.com/bredele/supplant)** to add mustache-like capabilities to your dom and works on all major browsers (IE8 included).
+Cement is ridiculously easy to learn and will be the soft glue that hardens your applications.

 ## A 10 seconds example